Edward Frankland

 Sir Edward Frankland, KCB FRS FRSE (18 January 1825 – 9 August 1899) was an English chemist.
 He was one of the originators of organometallic chemistry and introduced the concept of combining power or valence.

 An expert in water quality and analysis, he was a member of the second royal commission on the pollution of rivers, and studied London's water quality for decades.
+He established the then revolutionary possibility of biological treatment of sewage using a contact bed to oxidize the waste.
+This concept was taken up by the chief chemist for the London Metropolitan Board of Works, William Dibdin, in 1887.

 He also studied luminous flames and the effects of atmospheric pressure on dense ignited gas, and was one of the discoverers of helium.

 Biography

 Edward Frankland was born in Catterall, Lancashire and baptised at Churchtown, Lancashire on 20 February 1825.
 As his baptismal record shows, his birth was illegitimate.
+His natural father was Edward Chaddock Gorst, the father of John Eldon Gorst.
 His mother, Margaret "Peggy" Frankland, later married William Helm, a Lancaster cabinet-maker.
 "His illegitimacy cast a shadow over all his life since he was pledged to silence as to the identity of his natural father, although a handsome annuity was paid to his mother".

 From age 3 to 8 Edward lived and was educated in Manchester, Churchtown, Salford and Claughton.
 In 1833, the family moved to Lancaster and he attended the private school of James Wallasey, where he first took an interest in chemistry, in particular, reading the work of Joseph Priestley borrowed from the Mechanics Institute Library.

 At age 12, Edward moved to the Lancaster Free Grammar School (later Lancaster Royal Grammar School), that had also educated scientists William Whewell and Sir Richard Owen.